fanismichalakis/fanismichalakis.fr/content/posts/bitcoin-and-mesh-networking.md

 ## An example

-I always like to give this example when trying to explain how I see mesh networking and Bitcoin working together.
+I always like to give this {{<newtabref href="https://nitter.net/Marketsbylili/1413185925128069121" title="example">}} when trying to explain how I see mesh networking and Bitcoin working together.

-{{< tweet user="Marketsbylili" id="1413185925128069121" >}}

 It doesn't fully encapsulates what I have in mind, because in this example mesh is used ponctually to route a transaction to the closest node with internet access, whereas I envision a stable mesh network.
 But it's defintely a good place to start.